Jozef-Ernest van Roey

 Jozef-Ernest van Roey (13 January 1874 - 6 August 1961) was a Belgian Catholic prelate who served as Archbishop of Mechelen from 1926 until his death.
 He was elevated to the cardinalate in 1927.
 He was a significant figure in Catholic resistance to Nazism in Belgium.

+By the time of his death in 1961, although the second-to-last Pius XI appointee, (Note: The last Pius XI appointee, Manuel Gonçalves Cerejeira, had been appointed 10 months after the Lateran Treaty.
+He died in 1977.) he was the last living Cardinal who had been appointed during the Roman Question Era, before the ratification of the Lateran Treaty.